cheungupdt/mywebsite/src/achievements/automation-excellenc-award.md

 ---
-title: Automation Excellence Award
+title: Best VendorAward
-date: 2023-06-20
+date: 2019-01-01
-organization: International Automation Association
+organization: Disney
 icon: https://placehold.co/100x100/4ecdc4/ffffff?text=AEA
-description: Recognized for outstanding contributions to industrial automation solutions.
+description: Recognized for being an outstanding vendor to Disney Theme Parks
 layout: ../_includes/layouts/base.njk
 ---

-# Automation Excellence Award
+# Best Vendor Award

 ## Overview

-Received the Automation Excellence Award for developing an innovative workflow automation system that reduced operational costs by 40%.
+Help the company to manage projects and leads to being the top vendor in the Disney Theme Parks.

 ## Project Highlights

-- Designed and implemented a comprehensive automation platform
+- Designed and implemented various Parade Float
 - Integrated multiple legacy systems
-- Achieved 99.8% uptime in production
+- Bring the artistic drawings and vision to LIVE
-- Reduced manual intervention by 85%
+- Meeting and exceed required safety compliances.

 ## Impact

-This award recognizes the significant impact of automation solutions on operational efficiency and cost reduction.
+This award recognizes the significant impact of technical solutions on artistic reality and operational efficiency.